Can a collection agency report an old debt as new?

 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-In 2021, the Urban Institute estimated that there were 64 million Americans with accounts in collections.
-If you’re one of the millions of Americans with an account in collections, you may be wondering: can a collection agency report an old debt as new?
+In 2023, the Urban Institute estimated that more than 1 in 5 Americans have accounts in collections.
+If you’re one of those Americans with an account in collections, you may be wondering: Can a collection agency report an old debt as new?

 This is a common question due to how lenders and collection agencies sell your debt to different collectors.
 Any debt over a year or two old is typically considered “old debt.”
 Understanding how these collection accounts work can help you protect your credit score and get back on the right track financially.

-Not only will we discuss how resetting debt works, but we’ll also cover how you can manage your debt, pay off collections, and know your rights when it comes to collection agencies.
+Not only will we discuss how resetting debt works, but we’ll also cover how you can manage your debt and pay off collections.
+Plus, learn your rights when it comes to collection agencies.

 An account in collections can have different dates attached to it, but the collection agency cannot report the old debt as new.
 This should provide some relief if you’re concerned about a collection account staying as a derogatory mark longer than it should on your credit report.